poteminr/gigasmol/README.md

 # Run the code_agent
 code_agent.run("What are the main tourist attractions in Moscow?")

-# Create an CodeAgent with the model
+# Create an ToolCallingAgent with the model
 tool_calling_agent = ToolCallingAgent(
     tools=[DuckDuckGoSearchTool()],
     model=model